JakeMarkHickman/Pillow/README.md

 # Pillow
-A header only math library
+Pillow is a header only math Library